AlexandraSelby/cake-confetti-and-fun/README.md

 * **Apr 28, 2025** - Footer Section and design + contact page html only, without edits
 * **Apt 29 ,2025** - Styled and added content to contact page/form
 * **Apr 30 ,2025** - About page added by reusing index.html code and adapt it with Bootstrap classes and costum css.
+* **May 05 , 2025** - Fixed Contact page content aligment and footer.
+Created services.html page with content added

 ## Future Enhancements